shifaspv/Acoustic-echo-cancellation-in-modulation-domain/README.md

 # Paper to Cite
 Those using this code are kindly requested to site our paper on this topic::

-PV Muhammed Shifas, EP Jayakumar, PS Sathidevi
-"Robust Acoustic Echo Suppression in Modulation Domain", Progress in Intelligent Computing Techniques: Theory, Practice, and Applications, Springer, Singapore
+Muhammed Shifas P.V., Jayakumar E.P., Sathidevi P.S.
+(2018) Robust Acoustic Echo Suppression in Modulation Domain.
+In: Sa P., Sahoo M., Murugappan M., Wu Y., Majhi B. (eds) Progress in Intelligent Computing Techniques: Theory, Practice, and Applications.
+Advances in Intelligent Systems and Computing, vol 719.
+Springer, Singapore